Peu (footballer, born 1960)

 Júlio dos Santos Ângelo (born 4 April 1960), better known as Peu, is a Brazilian former professional footballer and manager who played as a forward.

-Career
+Playing career

 A speed striker, Peu stood out for Flamengo in the early 1980s, a multi-champion team.
 He also played a large part of his career at CSA, where he was state champion twice, Botafogo-SP, Cruzeiro and Monterrey.

 Managerial career

-He worked as a coach, especially in lower division teams in the northeast region.
+Peu worked as a coach, especially in lower division teams in the northeast region.
 He managed to become champion three times in access divisions.